 6. Don’t be afraid to make the switch

 Your EHR doesn’t have to be a drain on time and resources.
 Make sure it’s working for you and your practice.
 And if it isn’t, the transition to a new system that does meet your needs may be less daunting than you think.
 If you’ve had an arduous, painful vendor switch in the past, you may be reluctant to face going through it all over again.
 Transitioning to a new vendor does not have to be a painful process when it’s done right.
-PCC excels at making the switch an easy one, with on-site training and a data conversion process that has earned rave reviews.
+PCC excels at making the switch an easy one, with personalized remote training and a data conversion process that has earned rave reviews.

 Read more: Making the Switch to PCC